kubeflow/website/content/en/docs/distributions/vmware/_index.md

 * NOTE: All prerequisites must be installed and configured before creating the Tanzu Kubernetes cluster.
 Perform the following steps:
-1. Download and Install kubectl for vSphere in our validation for Kubeflow version 1.5 of kubectl requires v1.21+.
+1. Download and Install kubectl for vSphere for Kubeflow version 1.5,kubectl requires v1.21+.
 2. Make sure you first create a Tanzu Kubernetes cluster and install GPU Operator on your Tanzu Kubernetes cluster in the configuration session.
 3. Install Kustomize for Kubeflow installation
 ## Deploy Kubeflow